ranjanin08/grimlock/README.md

 The examples below are executed in the Spark REPL.
 To use Grimlock in the REPL follow the following steps:

 1. Download the latest source code release for Spark from [here](http://spark.apache.org/downloads.html).
 2. Compile Spark for Scala 2.11, see [here](http://spark.apache.org/docs/latest/building-spark.html#building-for-scala-211).
-Note that if mvn (maven) is not installed then one can use the mvn binary in the build directory.
+Note that if `mvn` (maven) is not installed then one can use the `build/mvn` binary in the build directory.
-2. Start REPL; ./bin/spark-shell --master local --jars <path to>/grimlock.jar
 3. You can, optionally, suppress much of the console INFO output.
 Follow [these](http://stackoverflow.com/questions/28189408/how-to-reduce-the-verbosity-of-sparks-runtime-output) instructions.
+4. Start REPL; ./bin/spark-shell --master local --jars <path to>/grimlock.jar

 After the last command, the console should appear as follows: